This is a sponsored post for New Dawn Diet

 I will put all entries names into a hat and draw out the lucky winner on the morning of MONDAY 16 AUGUST.

-I will update this post with the winner’s name and announce the winner on my social media.
+I will update this post (below the signature at the bottom) with the winner’s name and announce the winner on my social media.

 Please make sure that I am able to contact you to let you know of your win.
 If I haven’t made contact with you within 24 hours I will need to draw out a new winner.

 THIS GIVEAWAY/COMPETITION IS RESTRICTED TO AUSTRALIAN RESIDENTS ONLY (sorry about that to my overseas friends)